gloriadukuzeyesu/MyNotes/Application System Design/Application System Design.md

   * It is SSD persistence hashtable
   * It gets destroyed when you rebuild the app
   * There is a also a type safe version ( we won't cover it this time)
+  * use to create a simple, safer and asynchronous API for storing data

   ## Datastore setup code